An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Yes…John stood up and with a calculated motion headed towards his Office.
 Shortly he came back and handed over to his wife an old travel map.

--This is the map we used in Istanbul to find our way around, exclaimed Linda with a voice so loud, so genuinely surprised that the map was still intact!
+-This is the map we used in Yerevan to find our way around, exclaimed Linda with a voice so loud, so genuinely surprised that the map was still intact!
 You never told me about this?